TheBenjameister/battles-script-generator/README.md

 ## How it works
 ### Step 1
 Download the source code provided and keep the file sturcture the same.
-In input, please paste your bestiary.
+In input, please paste your bestiary and make sure it is called "bestiary.json" (without the quotation marks).
 I have provided one.
 Please note that monster entries your bestiary needs the following format:
 ```json
 [{